 An electric fuchsia.
 The nose shows powerful strawberry and guava fruit, deepened by sweet tarragon and rose petal notes.
 The mouth is vivid, with plum skin acids and a line of passion fruit tropicality.
 Tons of texture leads into a long finish with flavors of strawberry and lemon drop.
 A rosé to convert people who think that pink wines can't be serious.
 Drink before the end of 2021.

-View Tasting Notes on the Tablas Creek YouTube Page: Tasting 2019 Dianthus Rosé with Chelsea and the Shepherd
+Watch Chelsea and the Shepherd discuss the wine: Tasting 2019 Dianthus Rosé with Chelsea and the Shepherd

 - Adelaida District Paso Robles